All Episodes

 It is a growth-oriented budget.

-There's new spending in it, of course, but basically it's going to freeze spending levels at 2008 levels, and it's just fabulous.
+There's new spending in it, of course, but basically it's going to freeze spending levels at 2008 levels.

 Exactly.

-But I want to it's another story unrelated to this that that uh is gonna be fun, juxtaposing against what Van Holland said in reaction to what he heard the Ryan budget was going to be.
+But I want to, there's another story unrelated to this that is going to be fun juxtaposing against what Van Holland said in reaction to what he heard the Ryan budget was going to be.

-Two billion dollars of corporate cronyism or crony capitalism, if you will.
+$2 billion of corporate cronyism or crony capitalism, if you will.

-For example, ATT got a hundred and forty uh million dollars to subsidize health care plans.
+For example, AT ⁇ T got $140 million to subsidize health care plans.

 General Electric, despite not paying any U.S. income taxes last year, got $36 million.

-General Motors, Obama's car company, received $19 million in uh In bailout money in order for them to be able to more easily afford health care within their companies.
+General Motors, Obama's car company, received $19 million in bailout money in order for them to be able to more easily afford health care within their companies.

 Anyway, let me give you the details on this.